BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### User Interfaces:

+- New Options tool to reset remote variable and to add images in option panels.
 - Added an exception in low graphic level to keep minimalistic animations.
 - Species Setup Panel: The leader's name no longer changes when returning from the Galaxy Setup Panel.
 - Game Diplomacy: The leader's name can now be changed.
 (Click on "Leader")